nikhilchandak/nikhilchandak.github.io/_pages/about.md

 About
 ------
 I'm a final-year student majoring in Computer Science at IIIT, Hyderabad.
 My broad research interests are in *multi-agent systems*.
+I am currently working in the domain of empirical game-theoretical analysis and in the past, have worked on computational social choice and path planning in robotics.

 News